Pollak: Efficiency, the Reasonable Alternative to Democrats' Green-by-Force Policy

-Democrats have decided that Americans must be forced to choose “green” technologies, whether they work or not.
+Democrats have decided that American must be forced to choose “green” technologies, whether they work or not.

 Last week, California finalized regulations to phase out gasoline-powered cars by 2035 and to force consumers to buy electric vehicles.
 This week, California authorities advised drivers not to charge those same vehicles at certain times of day because of an energy shortage.